 Depending on their age and electric architecture, electric vehicles can charge at very different rates.
 Early EVs could only charge at 6 or 7 kW on a level 2 home charger, while newer, and more expensive, models can charge at twice that speed or more.
 Level 3 fast charging capability has evolved quickly as well, with some early models being able to charge at 50 kW on a level 3 charger, while the latest high-end EVs can charge at 350 kW – if you can find a charger powerful enough.
 If you plan on regularly accessing public charging with brief visits to level 2 or level 3 chargers, faster charging capability will really save a lot of time.
 On the other hand, if you’re plugging in overnight every night, charging speed may not be a factor for you.

 Once you’ve picked the EV you want to buy, make sure the seller, be it private or a dealer, includes the charging cord and all associated hardware that came with the vehicle originally.
 Charging cables, home charging pods, and such, can be very expensive items – running from hundreds and sometimes into thousands of dollars.
 If you are not getting the original charging equipment, the seller should be discounting the vehicle accordingly.

 If you’re purchasing the vehicle privately, it may be worth asking the seller if they will include their level 2 home charger – a new one will typically cost somewhere between $500 and $1,000 new – and they’re easy to install if you have a 240-volt power outlet.
 You can also research home chargers here on GreenCars.

-Most electric car rebates are focused on new EVs – but your used EV may still be eligible for a regional incentive, or favorable rates on electricity during off-peak hours.
-The GreenCars incentive tool lets you choose your EV (including model year) and location and will provide you with an easy listing of what is available.
+Most electric car rebates are focused on new EVs – but there is a new Federal incentive for used EVs – and you may also be eligible for a regional incentive, or favorable rates on electricity during off-peak hours.
+Our GreenCars EV incentive tool lets you choose your EV (including model year) and location and will provide you with an easy listing of what is available.